 - Do accrual accounting that produces GAAP or close to GAAP numbers

-- Survive an audit, should they ask for one
+- Survive an audit, should they ask for one - this means having your schedules and back up information neatly organized

 - Your strategic finances must be strong enough to: